Programme

 Described by Le Figaro as an "unrivaled musician", Anastasia Kobekina is known for her breath-taking musicality and technique, her extraordinary versatility and her infectious personality.

-Anastasia is prizewinner at international competitions such as Tchaikovsky Competition (St. Petersburg 2019) and Enescu Competition (Bucharest 2016).
-She has been a BBC New Generation Artist from 2018-2021 and became Borletti-Buitoni Trust Artists by receiving an award in 2022.
+Anastasia has achieved recognition at international competitions such as the Tchaikovsky Competition (St. Petersburg 2019) and Enescu Competition (Bucharest 2016).
+She was selected as a BBC New Generation Artist from 2018-2021 and received the Borletti-Buitoni Trust Artists award in 2022.

-Born in Russia, she received her first cello lessons at the age of 4.
-Anastasia studied with Frans Helmerson and Prof. Jens-Peter Maintz in Germany and then in Paris with Jerome Pernoo.
-Currently, she is studying baroque Violoncello with Kristin von der Goltz in Frankfurt.
+Born in Russia, Anastasia began her cello studies at the age of 4.
+She studied with Frans Helmerson and Prof. Jens-Peter Maintz in Germany before continuing her studies in Paris with Jérôme Pernoo.
+Currently, she is pursuing studies in baroque Violoncello with Kristin von der Goltz in Frankfurt.

 Kobekina performs on Violoncello Antonio Stradivarius from 1698 generously loaned by Stradivari Stiftung Habisreutinger.